-0.1 C

 2. Data Preprocessing: Once the data is collected, it needs to be cleaned and preprocessed to remove any noise or inconsistencies.
 This step is crucial to ensure the accuracy and reliability of the analysis.

-See also A Deep Dive into Reinforcement Learning: Understanding the Basics
+See also A Deep Dive into Abstract Data Types and their Applications

 3. Exploratory Data Analysis: This step involves exploring and visualizing the data to understand its characteristics and identify any potential patterns or trends.